nsuser2025/zkanics-biotechnol/notes/topics0003.md

 $$

 <p>
-This notation leads to the inconsistent with Eq.（3）.
+This notation leads to the inconsistent with Eq.
+(3).
 </p>

 $$